-Best microSD Cards for Galaxy Note 9
+Best microSD cards for Galaxy Note 9 in 2022

 The Galaxy Note 9 comes with a hefty amount of storage with the base model at 128GB, but if you want to get more with the 512GB variant, you need to cough up another $250.
-Granted that version also comes with an extra 2GB of RAM, but that's still a lot more money on top of an already expensive phone.
-Thankfully, you don't have to splurge for the 512GB Note 9 just to get more storage space.
+Granted, that version also comes with an extra 2GB of RAM, but that's still a lot more money on top of an already expensive phone.
+Thankfully, you don't have to splurge for more storage space.
 Instead, you can pick up a microSD card for a lot less money and still give yourself some more wiggle room.
+And we have put together a collection of the best Galaxy Note 9 microSD cards you can get.

 All-rounder

-For $30, you can get Samsung's 128GB EVO Select microSD card and bring you total available storage up to an impressive 256GB.
-Read and write speeds are rated at 100MB/s and 90MB/s, respectively, and the card's rated to perform in temperatures ranging from -13°F to 185°F.
+For not too much money, you can get Samsung's 128GB EVO Select microSD card and bring your total available storage up to an impressive 256GB.
+Read and write speeds are rated at 100MB/s and 90MB/s, respectively, and the card's rated to perform in temperatures ranging from -13 to 185 degrees Fahrenheit.

 Reliability you can count on

-SanDisk's Extreme series has been the go-to MicroSD recommendation for several years, and for good reason.
-The card offers up to 160MB/s read and 90MB/s write speeds, and is temperature-proof, water-proof, shock-proof and x-ray proof.
-It is sold in variants with up to 400GB of storage, and the 128GB model listed here is available for just $30.
+SanDisk's Extreme series has been the go-to microSD recommendation for several years, and for good reason.
+The card offers up to 160MB/s read and 90MB/s write speeds and is temperature-proof, water-proof, shock-proof, and X-ray proof.

 Just need a little extra space?
-This card meets UHS-1 Class 10 standards to ensure fast performance, read speeds reach up to 85MB/s, and the included adapter allows you to also use this in a full-size SD card slot.
+This card meets UHS-U1 Class 10 standards to ensure fast performance, read speeds reach up to 98MB/s, and the included adapter allows you to use this in a full-size SD card slot.
+If you don't plan on storing a lot of local files, this is a great buy.
+And you get two so you can keep one as a spare.

 For a few more dollars, you can step up to the SanDisk Ultra 64GB card.
 Along with the added space, read speeds are also a bit faster at 100MB/s.
 SanDisk also includes a regular SD adapter, and just to be safe, you've got ratings for waterproofing, shock-proofing, and temperature-proofing.